 At our schools these values are reinforced regularly and in the following ways:

 Democracy is extensive within our schools.
 Pupils have the opportunity to have their voices heard through our pupil voice work.
 There are elections held for School Council and team captains, they are based solely on pupil votes which mimic the democratic process involving polling cards and ballot boxes.
-During a recent ‘British Values’ project with three other schools we were tasked with making a movie about democracy.
+We take part in a biannual debate with other local schools at the council chambers

 The Rule of Law:

-As a Federation we educate and provide boundaries for our pupils to make choices through the provision of a safe environment.
-In the 2015 parent view questionnaires, 100% of the parents who completed the questionnaire feel that their child feels safe within School.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, through our cross curricular teaching of E-Safety, Computing and PSHE.
+Our schools educate and provide boundaries for our pupils to make choices through the provision of a safe environment.
+100% of the parents who completed parent questionnaires in Autumn 2019 said that their child feels safe within School.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, through our cross curricular teaching of computing and PSHE.
 We include the Archbishop of York’s Young Leaders Award as part of our curriculum.
 Children learn about inspirational leaders and social reformers and the importance of freedom and human rights, they also then develop projects which support and enhance their own community, to ‘be the change they want to see’ in the world.

 We define ourselves as Christian schools and as such are there for everyone.